 The Behavioral Wellness Clinic offers complete psychiatric services, including diagnostic assessments and medication evaluation and management for a variety of mental health conditions.
-Our psychiatrist, Dr. Barry Rebeck, is very experienced and knowledgeable.
-Although he prescribes medication, he also enlists a holistic approach to the diagnosis and treatment of mental health conditions.
-Dr. Rebeck uses a variety of assessment techniques, counseling and education to help her clients understand their diagnosis, treatment options and health behaviors to improve overall mental health and a sense of well-being.
+Our psychiatric nurse practitioner, Dr. Sarah Schirmer, is very experienced and knowledgeable.
+Although she prescribes medication, she also enlists a holistic approach to the diagnosis and treatment of mental health conditions.
+Dr. Schirmer uses a variety of assessment techniques, counseling and education to help her clients understand their diagnosis, treatment options and health behaviors to improve overall mental health and a sense of well-being.

 The initial appointment is one hour, and after that regular medication management appointments will take about 20-30 minutes.
 Attention is paid to current symptoms, stressors, life events and other health related issues, depending on each patient's needs, concerns and questions.
 When necessary, Dr. Rebeck may order labs or other types of tests such as psychological testing, neurological testing, or sleep studies.
 Based on individual goals, there may also be discussion about diet including vitamins and supplements, caffeine, alcohol and other substances, exercise, social life, and spirituality.